subodh7cr/Movie_recommendersystem/README.md

 # Movie Recommender System
-This project is based on movie recommendation based on cosine similarity of tags
+This project is of movie recommendation system based on cosine similarity of tags